derekxkwan/talea-vis/README.md

 - generating textures for the cylinder/tube in `docs` (haven't figured out the texturing yet) using p5js
     - `index.html`/`sketch.js` - spirals for the part1 end of the cylinder/tube
     - `index2.html`/`sketch2.js` - gradient for the side of the cylinder/tube

+## talea_pt2
+- generating texture for part 2 end of cylinder/tube using diffusion limited aggregation
+- decided to use Processing for this bit since it's a bit faster than JS (I think)